ea1nk/EA1NK-Docker-DxSpider/README.md

 The deployment consists of four main interconnected components running within an isolated internal network:

 1.  **DXSpider Node (Mojo):** The core cluster engine, optimized for asynchronous processes and low latency.
-2.  **MariaDB 10.11:** Relational database engine for persistent storage of users, spots, and node configuration.
+2.  **MariaDB 10.11:** Relational database engine for persistent storage of spots.
 3.  **Spiderweb (IU1BOW):** A feature-rich web frontend for DX Cluster, displaying live spots, statistics, charts and propagation data.
 Developed by [IU1BOW - Corrado Gerbaldo](https://github.com/coulisse/spiderweb/).
 4.  **WebUI (ttyd/Mojo Web):** A tactical web-based interface for remote sysop administration and monitoring via browser.
 5.  **NGINX Reverse Proxy:** Acts as a secure gateway, managing HTTP/Websocket traffic to the WebUI and providing an additional layer of protection.